-- Improving revenue collection at the Customs Division and Inland Revenue Department - Strengthening public financial management through centralisation of activities, and - · Reforming the country's social security system
+- Improving revenue collection at the Customs Division and Inland Revenue Department - Strengthening public financial management by centralising activities, and - Reforming the country's social security system

 The NEST plan seeks to extend policy actions to advance social transformation by improving access to and the quality of education and healthcare as well as capacity building initiatives.
 The plan also incorporates policies to strengthen financial sector stability by enhancing the regulatory infrastructure.